davidwhitney/GildedRose-Question/README.md

 This requires an update to our system:

 - "Conjured" items degrade in Quality twice as fast as normal items
+- An item is "Conjured" if it contains "Conjured" in it's name

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
 Your changes should be supported by appropriate tests.